s4lam/s4lam/README.md

 ## Objective

-With a strong foundation in cybersecurity developed through my academic journey at Staffordshire University London, I am passionate about protecting systems and data from emerging threats.
+With a strong foundation in cybersecurity developed through my academic journey, I am passionate about protecting systems and data from emerging threats.
 My hands-on experience in ethical hacking, cyber operations, and security automation has driven my commitment to continuous learning and contributing to the field.

 ## Skills